clux/modul8/docs/api.md

       .after(modul8.minifier)
       .compile('./out.js');

+ **WARNING:** testcutter is not very intelligent at the moment, if you reference require.main in your module, expect that everything from the line of reference to be removed.
 ### Settings

  Below are the settings available:

    - `domloader` A function that safety wraps code with a DOMContentLoaded barrier
-   - `namespace`  The namespace modul8 uses in your browser, defaulting to `M8`
+   - `namespace`  The namespace modul8 uses in your browser, to export console helpers to, defaulting to `M8`

  **You have to** set `domloader` if you do not use jQuery.
 If you are familiar with the DOM or any other library this should be fairly trivial.
  The default jQuery implementation is as follows: